Louis XIV Victory Monument: Later history

-The lanterns were permanently turned off in 1699, decommissioned by royal order in 1717, and dismantled in 1718.
+The lanterns were permanently turned off in 1699, decommissioned by royal order in 1717 shortly after Louis XIV's death, and dismantled in 1718.
 La Feuillade's son donated their twelve precious marble columns to the Theatines congregation of Paris, then established on what is now Quai Voltaire, for their unfinished church.
 After his death in 1725 the Theatines, who were short of money, sold them to the Paris Foreign Missions Society, the Couvent de la Madeleine de Traisnel, and Sens Cathedral.
 The latter reemployed four of the columns for its altar baldachin, erected in 1742 under Archbishop Jean-Joseph Languet de Gergy on a design by Giovanni Niccolò Servandoni.

 In 1790, the statues of the captives, deemed an offense to the new spirit of freedom, were "liberated" and initially relocated at the Louvre Palace.
 On 10 August 1792, during that day's insurrection, the monument's main statue was toppled to be melted into cannons.
 Parts of the decoration, including the four bronze reliefs, were salvaged by Alexandre Lenoir for his Musée des Monuments français.

 A temporary woodwork monument was erected to celebrate the insurrectionist victims of 10 August 1792, which in turn was removed during the Consulate.
 Napoleon then commissioned a bronze heroic statue of General Louis Desaix which was produced by Claude Dejoux and inaugurated in 1810.
 The nude sculpture was widely disliked and removed in 1814 before Napoleon's fall.
 Its metal was used for the new Equestrian statue of Henry IV by François-Frédéric Lemot, inaugurated on the Pont Neuf in 1818.
 A more permanent replacement was erected in 1822, namely an equestrian statue of Louis XIV by François Joseph Bosio.
 This monument bears no visual relationship with Desjardin's original, even though its program overlaps especially as the 1672 crossing of the Rhine is represented on one of Bosio's two bronze reliefs on the pedestal.

 Meanwhile, the statues of the four captives were placed in 1804 in front of Les Invalides, where they remained until 1939.
 In 1960 their ownership was transferred to the Louvre, which in 1961 had them deposited in the Parc de Sceaux where they remained until 1992.
 In 1993, in the context of the museum's expansion known as the Grand Louvre project, they were transferred, together with other preserved parts of the monument, to their current location in the newly created Cour Puget, where they dominate the courtyard's lower section.

 Eleven bronze medallions are also preserved at the Louvre.
 The two that decorated the monument's basis became part of the museum's collections in 1836 after having been kept at the Musée des Monuments français: